Removing a nuisance on the Oswegatchie River

-Dozens of volunteers were on hand Saturday removing thousands of pounds of the invasive plant species called the water chestnut from the waters of the Oswegatchie River near Heuvelton where the plant has choked off acres of the river.
+On Saturday, volunteers were on hand to remove thousands of pounds of the invasive plant species called the water chestnut from the waters of the Oswegatchie River near Heuvelton where the plant has choked acres of the river.

+The water chestnut plant, Trapa natans, is a highly aggressive invasive aquatic plant found in lakes, bays, canals and slow-moving rivers with muddy bottoms.
+The plant was likely introduced to North America as an ornamental plant for its unique size and shape.

+It has found a home above and below the village of Heuvelton’s dam on the Oswegatchie River, infesting hundreds of acres of bay and river — choking it out from sunlight, killing fish and other vegetation and making the river impassable by watercraft, even kayaks.

 (0) comments